Even if you use the same email address, switching login providers (e.g. ID.me or Login.gov) may cause the system to treat you as a new user.

 NOTE: You cannot register twice with the same email, even across different login providers.

-Your NBDC Datasharing account on Lasso is tied to the email address and identity provider (e.g. ID.me or Login.gov) you used when you first signed up.If you change the email address in your ID.me or Login.gov account and then log into Lasso using that new email, the system will treat you as a new user, and:
+Your Data Access Platform account is tied to the email address and identity provider (e.g. ID.me or Login.gov) you used when you first signed up.If you change the email address in your ID.me or Login.gov account and then log into your account using that new email, the system will treat you as a new user, and:

 If there's a compelling reason to change your login email, please consult your identity provider’s help resources: